ChitinWarAxe/ShardsAndSplinters/README.md

 # Shards & Splinters

-_As the Dunmer crept deeper into the dank, shadowy dungeon, the air thickened with the stench of decay and impending doom.
-His heart pounded as he tightened his grip on his trusty sword, its blade worn and nicked from countless battles.
-Suddenly, from the abyssal darkness, an undead creature lunged with a guttural snarl, eyes burning with unholy fire.
-The Dunmer swung his weapon with desperate force, steel meeting bone in a fierce clash.
-But then, a horrifying crack echoed through the chamber—his sword shattered, fragments scattering across the cold, unforgiving stone.
-He was left defenseless, heart racing, as the relentless foe advanced, the taste of death hanging thick in the air..._

 ![A drawing of a dunmer with a broken sword](images/dunmer.png "A drawing of a dunmer with a broken sword")

 ## Features